 Corinne also grew her business initially through consignment and wholesale agreements, which she gained by approaching local retailers in person.
 Cold calling has a high rejection risk, but you just need one “yes” to get started, she says.

-Wholesale still accounts for the bulk of Biko’s overall business, and she has worked with large retailers like Nordstrom, Simons, and Hudson’s Bay Company.
-For new businesses, start small by pitching your designs to small, local boutiques.
+For new businesses, start small by pitching your designs to local boutiques.
+As you scale, you can work your way up to larger partners.
+Wholesale still accounts for the bulk of Biko’s overall business, and Corinne has worked with large retailers like Nordstrom, Simons, and Hudson’s Bay.

 Taking the plunge might be scary at first, especially in a market as saturated as jewelry.
 But it’s also an industry you can enter gradually—many successful jewelry designers debuted their brand as a side gig or launched businesses from a kitchen table.